 State of Iowa v.
-Grady Marx, Iowa District Court for Polk County (2013-2014): Mark Weinhardt and Todd Lantz represented a business owner accused of theft, fraudulent practices, money laundering, conspiracy, and ongoing criminal conduct.
+Grady Marx (Polk County District Court 2013-2014): Mark Weinhardt and Todd Lantz represented a business owner accused of theft, fraudulent practices, money laundering, conspiracy, and ongoing criminal conduct.
 The charges arose from the Firm's client's business dealings with a former employee of the Iowa Department of Transportation.
 After Mark and Todd investigated the case and presented the results of their investigation to the prosecuting attorney, the State agreed to a complete dismissal of all charges against the Firm's client.

-Iowa District Court for Polk County (2010-2012): Along with Iowa City Attorney Leon Spies, Mark Weinhardt and Todd Lantz represented an individual in a 30-month investigation and prosecution arising out of a campaign contribution.
-A special prosecutor charged The Firm's client and other individuals and entities with campaign finance offenses.
-On The Firm's motion, the court dismissed one of the charges against their client, and the special prosecutor dismissed the other two charges shortly before trial.
+Campaign Finance Prosecution (Polk County District Court 2010-2012): Along with Iowa City Attorney Leon Spies, Mark Weinhardt and Todd Lantz represented an individual in a 30-month investigation and prosecution arising out of a campaign contribution.
+A special prosecutor charged the Firm's client and other individuals and entities with campaign finance offenses.
+On the Firm's motion, the court dismissed one of the charges against their client, and the special prosecutor dismissed the other two charges shortly before trial.
 The client entered an “Alford” plea to a simple misdemeanor (the lowest level of criminal offense in Iowa), and he received a deferred judgment.
 Mr. Weinhardt said at the time of the resolution, “Against a $350 fine, a consistent denial of wrongdoing, and no criminal record, it was hard to justify the expense of a two-week trial, even though we were confident about the outcome of that trial.”

 Clean Water Act Grand Jury Investigation (2007-2011): Mark Weinhardt represented a business entity that owns and operates a 10,000-head cattle feedlot in Iowa.
 The entity became the subject of a federal grand jury investigation into alleged violations of the Clean Water Act arising from a manure spill that allegedly entered into protected waters of the United States.
 Over the course of an investigation that lasted more than three years, Mark advocated to the government's criminal prosecutors that no crime had occurred.
 In early 2011, the government advised the entity that it would take no criminal action in the case.

 State v.
-Sholom Rubashkin and Aaron Rubashkin, Iowa District Court for Allamakee County (2010): Mark Weinhardt, along with other counsel including West Des Moines attorney F. Montgomery Brown, defended Sholom Rubashkin, the general manager of Agriprocessors, Inc. in Postville, Iowa, in a five-week trial.
-The 83-count complaint alleged that Mr. Rubashkin permitted the employment of minors in a meatpacking plant and under certain dangerous conditions in violation of Iowa law.
-At the close of the State's evidence, the district court granted a defense motion to dismiss 16 of the counts.
-The jury acquitted Mr. Rubashkin on the remaining 67 counts.
+Sholom Rubashkin and Aaron Rubashkin (Allamakee County District Court 2010): Mark Weinhardt, along with other counsel including West Des Moines attorney F. Montgomery Brown, defended Sholom Rubashkin, the general manager of Agriprocessors, Inc. in Postville, Iowa, in a five-week trial.
+The complaint, which originally alleged 9,311 counts, alleged that Mr. Rubashkin permitted the employment of minors in a meatpacking plant and under certain dangerous conditions in violation of Iowa law.
+At the close of the State's evidence, the district court granted a defense motion to dismiss some of the counts.
+The jury acquitted Mr. Rubashkin on the remaining counts.